100mslive/100ms-flutter/example/README.md

 /// Here [_hmsSessionStore] is an instance of HMSSessionStore
 /// Details about how to get this are mentioned in above docs: https://www.100ms.live/docs/flutter/v2/how-to-guides/interact-with-room/room/session-store

-///Setting key as spotlight and data and the peer's audio track Id
+///Setting key as spotlight and data as peer's audio track Id
 ///[hmsActionResultListener] is an instance of class implementing HMSActionResultListener _hmsSessionStore?.setSessionMetadataForKey(
         key: 'spotlight', data: audioTrackId, hmsActionResultListener: this);